prplz/steev/README.md

 # steev
 This mod does the following:
-- Fixes chunks packet exception spam bug (on Hypixel Network)
+- Fixes chunks packet exception spam bug ~(on Hypixel Network)~ No longer an issue on Hypixel
 - Limit fps while Minecraft is unfocused
 - Make armor red while taking damage, as in 1.7 (Compatible with oldanimationsmod)
 - Fullbright + no light updates